 Goals for OBCO include adding more performances outside of Prince William and bringing on new members, Burt said.

 Also expect more collaborations with other musical groups.
 The orchestra’s new music director, David Kirven, elected in May, “is very proactive with involving other community groups in our performances,” said Dixon.

 Kirven, who is a U.S. Army Band member, plans to expand the orchestra’s educational outreach as well, Dixon said.

 For information on upcoming OBCO concerts, visit www.obco.org , where you can also donate, hire musicians and learn how to join the orchestra.

 Audrey Harman, a 25-year resident of Woodbridge, has a bachelor’s degree in English and Spanish from Hollins University and a master’s degree in Publications Design from the University of Baltimore.
 She has played bass for OBCO in the past and hopes to rejoin this upcoming season.
-She can be reached [email protected] View her portfolio at audreyharman.com.
+She can be reached at [email protected] View her portfolio at audreyharman.com.